 Before accepting the "Recommendation to Proceed" invitation, it is important to read these advisory notes, as your decision may affect your position on the panel.

-Include/ delete points 1 or 2 below, depending on the type of contracts to be issued for the panel:

-To fill both Specified Purpose and / or Permanent vacancies; include the below heading and bullet points and delete section 2:

 If you agree to proceed with a Specified Purpose Post:

 You will no longer be eligible for any further “Expressions of Interests” for Specified Purpose posts.
 However, you will remain on the panel for "Expressions of Interest" for Permanent Posts.